rumix-id/safe-files/README.md

 # 🛡️ Safe.Files Protecting Tool

-Safe.Files is a CLI (Command Line Interface)-based application designed to secure various file types using industry-standard AES-256 GCM (Authenticated Encryption).
+Safe.Files is a CLI (Command Line Interface)-based application designed to secure various file types using industry-standard Argon2id + AES-256-GCM (Authenticated Encryption).
 It is built in Go for maximum speed and reliability.

 ## ✨ Key Features
-* High-Level Security: Uses the AES-256 GCM algorithm to ensure data confidentiality and integrity.
+* High-Level Security: Uses the Argon2id + AES-256-GCM algorithm to ensure data confidentiality and integrity.
 * Automatic Format Recovery: Automatically restores the original file name and extension (such as .pdf, .docx, .jpg) after decryption.
 * Encrypted Database: Stores recovery codes and metadata in a protected `system.db` database.
 * Unique Recovery Log: Generates a recovery text file in the `recovery/` folder with a unique, time-stamped name to prevent overwriting previous logs.

 ## 🚀 Technical Details
-* **Version:** 1.0.1-update minor
+* **Version:** 2.0.0-Update
 * **Language:** Go (Golang)
-* **Algorithm:** AES-256-GCM
+* **Algorithm:** Argon2id + AES-256-GCM
 * **Platform:** Windows

 ## 📂 Folder Structure